Yesterday morning we said goodbye to Denali

 entrance gate for Fort Richardson.

-It took us less than four hours to drive 236 miles.
-We had two stops
+It took us less than four hours with two stops

-(one for road construction) and Jim pulled over a couple times to let
+(one for road construction).
+Jim also pulled over a couple times to let

 fast tour buses pass.